13tinydots/ProjectShowcaseHW/README.md

 Refined html elements to be more readable in source code.
 Converted measurements away from pixels and static measurements as much as feasible.
 5/12/2021 2:50p

 Updates to general layout of sections, increased font size on the catchphrase on the upper right.
+5/12/2021 835p

+Updated general layout to `work-examples-body` for flexbox implementation.
+5/13/2021 5:43a